BRISBANE AUGUST 31 - SEPTEMBER 1 2013

 Those of you who are familiar with his work will know that his style is casual and participative, his processes robust and learnable, and his documentation clear, readable and practical.
 His workshops are characterised by an integration of theory and practice, with equal emphasis on the development of skills and understanding.
 The processes and models he helps others learn are those which he makes use of in his own work.

-Cancellations will result in a 90 per cent refund if received by 22 August, and a 50 per cent refund if received by 29 August.
-Alternatively, participants who are unable to attend are welcome to substitute someone else.
 A limited number of half-price bursaries may be available for those genuinely unable to pay the full fee, or other arrangements may be possible.
-Teams from a single organisation may qualify for a discount.
+Teams of two or more from a single organisation may qualify for a generous discount.
+Contact us (07 3378 5365) for details.

-To subscribe
+To register

 Negotiate your own in-house workshop